zofe/rapyd-livewire/README.md

 is a laravel library of **blade components**, **livewire traits**, and **modules** scaffolder  that you can use to generate administration interfaces in a concise, reusable, uncluttered, and testable manner.

-It also bundles standard libraries like
-Bootstrap, Vue, Alpine, Tom Select and Quill to be used as fast boilerplate for your laravel admin panels.
+It also bundles standard frontend libraries like Bootstrap, Vue, Alpine, Tom Select and Quill to be used as fast boilerplate for your laravel admin panels.

 The idea is to speed up and organize the development of large laravel applications: